San Diego Competition

 What is Required to Compete?

-If you have a pre-existing relationship with an Attorney Coach or Coaches and they have confirmed they wish to coach your team, encourage the Attorney Coach to attend the Attorney Coach Orientation on October 2, 2019 in person or by phone.
+If you have a pre-existing relationship with an Attorney Coach or Coaches and they have confirmed they wish to coach your team, they must attend a mandatory Attorney Coach Orientation meeting offered on October 1, 2020 and October 6, 2020 at 4:00 p.m. via Zoom.
 If you do not have an Attorney Coach or Coaches and need help getting one, mark the appropriate box on the school registration form.

 Monitor the San Diego County Mock Trial website frequently for errata and additional instructions and tips.